BodonFerenc/NanosecPeriodicTimer/README.md

 ```

 ## Clock aspects
 It is recommended to have a CPU with constant, invariant TSC (time-stamp counter) tha also support from RDTSCP instructions.
 This allows fast retrievel of the time.
-The server I worked on, function [clock_gettime](https://linux.die.net/man/3/clock_gettime) executes in 26 nanosec.
+The Linux server I worked on, function [chrono::steady_clock::now](https://en.cppreference.com/w/cpp/chrono/steady_clock/now) executes in 26 nanosec.
 Run binary `bin/gettimeMeter` to measure execution time of getting the time.

 You can display clock support this via Linux command